 This award recognizes outstanding ccontributions to the Armed Services by career attorneys serving as Judge Advocates.
 The awards are presented at a banquet held each year in the National Capital Region.
 Each service is invited to nominate candidates who are serving on active duty or in a reserve or guard status.
 The Judge Advocate General of each branch of service, along with the Staff Judge Advocate to the Commandant of the Marine Corps, participate in the selection process.
 Nominees must be at least 35 years of age and have a demonstrated record of outstanding professional accomplishments, service to community, service to the legal profession, and development of subordinates.
 Nominations are due annually by 15 March.
 For more information about this award, contact the JAA Executive Director at: email@example.com.

-This award recognizes outstanding contributions to the practice of military law.
-Nominees must be a licensed attorney who is on active duty or in the reserves or guard and who is under the age of 36, or first admitted to practice by his or her bar, within the past five years.
+This ABA award recognizes outstanding contributions to the practice of military law.
+At the request of the ABA, the JAA Awards Committee evaluates all nominations submitted for this award.
+The JAA provides the list of winners for each service to the ABA.
+Nominees must be a licensed attorney who is on active duty and who is under the age of 36 (or first admitted to practice by his or her bar, within the past five years).
 Nominees are not required to be members of the American Bar Association.
 The award is presented at the ABA annual meeting.
-Nominations are due annually by 1 May.
-For more information about this award, contact LT Alan Fowler at: email@example.com.
+Nominations are due annually to a point of contact designated each year by each service.
+Please consult the ABA website for details at www.americanbar.org.